mlhartme/stool/client/documentation.md

 Here's an example, what you can do with Stool.

-Enter a project directory with a Web application of your - or get a sample application with
+Enter a project directory with a readily built Web application of yours - or get a sample application with

     git clone ssh://git@github.com/mlhartme/hellowar.git hellowar
     cd hellowar
+    mvn clean package

-Create a new stage by checking out application sources:
+Create a new stage with

     stool create hello@localhost

+and build and image with

+    stool build

 Start it:

     stool start